 1. Fluent speech and auditory feedback

 1.1.
-Speaking as a sequential hehavior
+Speaking as a sequential behavior

-Both the kinds of control are depicted in Figure 1.
-Above, a sequence in the initial period of learning is visualized.
-The single steps theirselves are program-controlled, but the control of the sequence is strongly feedback-based: The success of every step is consciously perceived (arrow to the monitor), the next step is started as a reesponse to the perception that the preceeding step is complete (arrow from the monitor).
-If an error was detected, the affected step is repeated.
-Below, a sequence already automatized is depicted.
-The success of every step is monitored as well, but now monitoring is automatic and widely unconscious.
-The each next step is not started as a reaction to feedback, but by a program controlling the entire sequence (horizontal arrow, also symbolizing time line).
-If an error is detected, the monitor stops the movement after a reaction time, and the affected step is correctly repeated before the sequence is further executed.
+Both kinds of control are depicted in Figure 1.
+Above, a sequence in the initial period of learning is shown.
+The single steps themselves are program-controlled, but the control of the sequence is rather feedback-based; the success of every step is consciously perceived (arrow to the monitor), and the next step starts as a response to the feedback that the preceding step is complete (arrow from the monitor).
+If an error has been detected, the affected step is repeated.

 Theory of stuttering: sequencing of speech units